WARP-LAB/WARP-GUIDES-WEBPACK/03-devserver/readme.md

 # WEBPACK BEGINNERS GUIDE <sup>+ npm side notes</sup>

 ---
-# PREFLIGHT
+# In this section
 ---

+* webpack DevServer setup
+* making it hot
+* npm config and scripts

+---
+# Prefligt
+---

-Use existing `webpacktest-basic` code base from previous guide stage.
+Use existing `webpacktest-cssandfiles` code base from previous guide stage.
 Either work on top of it or just make a copy.
 The directory now is called `webpacktest-devserver`.

-Make changes in `package.json` and `index.html` to reflect host change to `webpacktest-devserver.test` (or `localhost`).
+Make changes in `package.json` name field.
+Don't forget `npm install`.

 ---
-# Webpack dev server
+# Webpack DevServer
 ---

-We use hot reloading always.
-This is something like `watch` in gulp which we abused.
-But this is better out-of-box, especially for React (hot reloading while keeping state).
+Use hot reloading when developing.

 ## Install